Quick Answer

 If you plan to issue stock options, obtain a formal 409A valuation before the first grant and renew it at least annually.
 Before relying on the valuation, validate the ownership data feeding it against your current cap table and executed records.

 If a requirement is not yet verified, do not guess.
-Insert a clear placeholder such as [Add current threshold after verification] and resolve it with counsel or your valuation provider before you proceed.
+Treat the current threshold as pending counsel or valuation-provider verification, and resolve it before you proceed.

 | Signal | Clean record | Risky record |